codeforamerica/ohana-web-search/README.md

 **Windows**: Try [RailsInstaller](http://railsinstaller.org), along with some of these [tutorials](https://www.google.com/search?q=install+rails+on+windows) if you get stuck.

+**Linux**:

+* [RVM](http://rvm.io) is great, and this project uses it, but in any case, try to use the same ruby version as listed in the .ruby-version file.
+If you install it, it'll take care of making sure you have the right ruby, and let you focus on contributing to the app.
+* You need a Javascript runtime.
+We recommend Node.JS (if you have a good reason not to use it, [there are other options](https://github.com/sstephenson/execjs)).
+On Ubuntu, it's as simple as <code>sudo apt-get install nodejs</code>.
+On others, [check the official instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).

 ### Clone the app on your local machine: